You can search this SPD section by section or click here to create a single searchable document.

 In no event will the following services or supplies be considered medically necessary:

-• Services or supplies that do not require the technical skills of a medical, mental health or dental professional,
+• Services or supplies that do not require the technical skills of a medical, behavioral health or dental professional,

 • Custodial care, supportive care or rest cures,